Den is a love letter to kaiseki cuisine, and just about everything else too

 I went from believing this was a bust to learning I’d be having dinner there that night in the span of five minutes.
 Life can change so quickly, it is really a beautiful thing.

-The email had a strange note about the door.
+And it had a strange note about the entryway.
 That’s…weird.
 One of the most famous restaurants in the world couldn’t afford to change the signage on the door?
 Maybe because they had just moved into that new space…?
-Because the old restaurant DID explode??!!!
+Because the old restaurant DID explode?!

 Anyway, that was a mystery to solve for later.
-I roamed Tokyo for a few hours thinking about how beautiful this world was, and then it was time for dinner.
+I roamed Tokyo for a few hours thinking about how beautiful this world was and how easy life is, and then it was time for dinner.

-I approached the restaurant, and sure enough on the door…
+I approached the restaurant and met the weird door.

 The entryway led directly toward the host stand, with various knickknacks strewn on the path there.
-It felt a bit like I’d wandered into someone’s home, or at the very least, not a Michelin star restaurant.
-I’d never been in a fine dining environment like this before.
+It felt like I’d wandered into someone’s home, or at the very least, not a Michelin star restaurant.
+I’d never been to a fine dining environment like this before.

 I was greeted at the host stand by my waitress, Noriko, and brought to the kitchen-table counter.
 As I sat down, I noticed a mysterious, faceless man in a black suit dining alone in a private room, visible only through an obscured circular window.
 Noriko caught me levitating slightly off my chair to get a peek at him.